prasidhanchan/ShopKart/README.md

 2) Open the project in Android Studio.
 3) Create a Firebase project and configure Firestore or Realtime Database.
 4) Add your google-services.json file from your firebase console to the app module.
-5) Enable Email/Password and Google sign-in method from firebase.
+5) Enable Email/Password and Google sign-in method from Authentication section in firebase.
 6) Add your Google Web Client Id in ShopKartUtils for Google Sign In to work.

 # Accounts and Login